DCAA COMPLIANT ACCOUNTING SYSTEMS

 To learn more about DCAA compliance, download our white paper: "A Quick Guide to DCAA Compliant Accounting - Understanding the SF1408" (no need to fill out a form).

-Though Enterprise is a desktop software, by hosting it on the cloud, both the client and the accounting team can access their accounting system from anywhere at anytime—just like QuickBooks® Online (but without the compliance issues and added work required to setup and maintain compliance with the Online version).
+Though Enterprise is a desktop software, by hosting it on the cloud, both the client and the accounting team can access their accounting system from anywhere at anytime—just like QuickBooks® Online.

 -